leonasihvonen/FULLSTACK/osa0/tehtävä4.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     deactivate browser
     activate server

     Note right of browser: The information is passed to the server

-    server->>browser: information is displayed correctly to the browser deactivate server
+    server-->>browser: information is displayed correctly to the browser deactivate server
-    browser->>user: note is displayed to the user
+    browser-->>user: note is displayed to the user
 ```